Where will we be staying?

 I have extra luggage space.
 Is there anything needed I can bring?

-We currently are not accepting any material donations for local communities.
+We generally do not accept material donations for local communities.
 For years, many of our participants brought down school supplies or medicine, but our local partners often found it difficult to distribute these donations in an equitable way.
 If there is a specific need to bring something at the time of your trip, we will let you know.

 Will the tour be strenuous?

 You will not be expected to go for long hikes or engage in physical labor.
-However, it is hot and humid in the Lower Lempa.
+However, it is hot and humid in most of the places you visit.
 You should be in moderately good physical condition to come on this trip, and be able to withstand tropical weather.

 Can I bring my children?